Pierre Goloubinoff: Biography

 Pierre Goloubinoff was born in France as the third child of four of the French writers Serge Golon and Anne Golon, who in private life were called Vsevolod Goloubinoff and Simone Changeux.
 His father belonged to a noble Russian family exiled in France in 1920 after the 1917 revolution; he died in 1972.
 When Pierre Goloubinoff was two years old, his family emigrated to the city of Montana, in the canton of Valais in the Swiss Alps.
 In the 1960s, following the publication of stories about the Holocaust, the family decided to join the Zionist enterprise.
 Following their relocation to Israel, part of the Goloubinoff family converted to Judaism.

 Scientific career

 In 1972, Christian B. Anfinsen was awarded the Nobel Prize for seminal experiments performed mostly by his postdoctoral fellow, Michael Sela.
 They showed with artificially unfolded proteins that the primary amino acid sequence suffices to dictate the proper spontaneous refolding of proteins into their functional three-dimensional native structures.
-Yet, they also observed that proteins can often misfolded and precipitate into large insoluble aggregates.
+Yet, they also observed that proteins can often misfold and precipitate into large insoluble aggregates.
 They suggested that in cells, unknown factors could possibly assist protein folding.